stefanobartoletti/bricks-docs/docs/theme/folders/README.md

 Template files partials, to be called with `get_template_part()`.
 Bricks templates are modularized and split into partial files, in order to keep an ordered stucture and provide a component-like development experience.

 ::: tip
-You are encouraged to take advantage of [get_template_part()](https://developer.wordpress.org/reference/functions/get_template_part/) and modularize also your own custom templates, to keep your code clean, simple and easily maintainable.
+You are encouraged to take advantage of [get_template_part()](https://developer.wordpress.org/reference/functions/get_template_part/) and modularize your own custom templates as well, to keep your code clean, simple and easily maintainable.
 :::